laravel/framework/readme.md

 - Added `App::environment` method.
 - Added `resolving` method to IoC container for catching resolutions.
 - Added `shouldReceive` and `swap` methods to facade.
+- Added `bound` method to the IoC container.

 ## Beta 3